Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 -->

 What is far more interesting to me than capital cost is opportunity cost.
-Unlike capital which is straightforward measure, opportunity cost is a little less harder to quantify.
+Unlike capital which is straightforward measure, opportunity cost is harder to quantify.
 Instead of being a direct cost, it finds its roots in *time*.

-Lets say a company approaches a factory to get its new product produced.
+Lets say a company approaches a factory seeking manufacturing.
 During the time the company needs to wait for the factory to get set up and start production, it incurs an opportunity cost.
-It it losing revenue that could have made had it been able to sell the product as soon as the design was finalized.
-Once the factory gets going, this opportunity cost doesn't completely go away.
-Instead the overall throughput (time per individual product) starts to factor into the opportunity cost.
+It is essentially lost revenue that could have been made had the product been ready for sale as soon as the design was finalized.
+Once the factory gets going, opportunity cost doesn't completely go away.
+Instead the overall throughput (time per individual product) starts to factor into the cost.

 Therein lies why I see factories as bottlenecks; waiting for factories cost an enormous amount of money when you factor in the opportunity cost.
 Best case scenario consumers are patient and wait for the product.
 But in the worst case, a competitor swoops in and steals what would have been the original company's business.
-There are entire disciplines dedicated to this time problem with factories.
-Supply chain management, just in time manufacturing, industrial engineering, etc. In fact I'm sure that everything I'm writing here is probably in a textbook for these disciplines.
+There are entire disciplines dedicated to the logistics around this problem with factories.
+Supply chain management, just in time manufacturing, industrial engineering, etc.

 Regardless, as I said opportunity cost is much harder to quantify than capital cost. but by looking at factories as black boxes and analyzing the bottlenecks on the time dimension, we can deconstruct specific problems and make smart decisions on how to optimize them.
 I think this is the approach we should take.
 Some may balk at the extreme capital costs associated with even a minor time saving measures.
 Remember that cost and time are inexorably tied to one another.
 If targeting the right bottleneck, even a tiny but expensive improvement in the time dimension can pay for itself big time in the cost dimension given the increased volume.
 Everybody knows the old saying "time is money".
 Nowhere is that more true than the world of manufacturing.

 ###The Plight of Conservatism

 So all this is great, we know time is the issue that needs attention.
 What happens when we actually try to make factories faster?
-Once we start peering under the lid of the black boxes of factories (and how to peer under that lid is a different conversation entirely, factories are notoriously secretive and earning their trust is hard work), they go from being one big bottleneck / black box to a complicated web of intermediate steps and black boxes.
+Once we start peering under the lid of the black boxes of factories (and how to peer under that lid is a different conversation entirely; factories are notoriously secretive and earning their trust is hard work), they go from being one big bottleneck / black box to a complicated web of intermediate steps and black boxes.
 Basically a big directed graph of smaller black boxes with their own bottlenecks.

 <div class="media-container">